Jerry-Master/polygons/README.md

 If they already are like that, try to find the directory in which PNGwriter is installed, to do so, you can execute the following command in bash:
 > `find / -name pngwriter.h 2>/dev/null`

 It is going to last a few minutes, because it is looking in all your directories.
 Whenever a directory is printed like, for example: `/Users/087024/libs/include/pngwriter.h` you can interrupt the process by doing `ctrl+c`.
-Now change the flags to include the above knowing the directory in which everything is installed in `/Users/087024/libs/` (example):
+Now change the flags to include the above, knowing the directory in which everything is installed is `/Users/087024/libs/` (example):
 >`CXXFLAGS = -Wall -std=c++11 -O2 -DNO_FREETYPE -I` _`/Users/087024/libs/include/`_
 >
 >`LIBS =  -L` _`/Users/087024/libs/lib/`_ `-l PNGwriter -l png`